Indiana Pacers-Boston Celtics Injury Report, Betting Lines, How to Watch, Lineups & More

 TV: FanDuel Sports Network Indiana, NBC Sports Boston

-VITALS: The Indiana Pacers (6-22) and Boston Celtics (17-11) meet for the first of four regular season matchups.
+VITALS: The Indiana Pacers (6-24) and Boston Celtics (18-11) meet for the second of four regular season matchups, with the first being a loss for the Pacers four days ago.
 The two teams met three times last season, with two resulting in wins for the Pacers.
-The Pacers are 87-110 all-time versus the Pacers during the regular season, including 58-41 in home games and 29-69 in road games.
+The Pacers are 87-111 all-time versus the Pacers during the regular season, including 58-41 in home games and 29-70 in road games.

 PROJECTED STARTERS